tokenchain/moodyeth/README.md

 ### Why use moody eth

 It is a all-in-one package with zero setup and configurations that works for multiple architectures.
 It is lightweight and simple.
 Build-in ERC20 support and bulk token sending support.
-Also it has a sister library for Tron that runs similarly.
 Out of the box that comes with solc-compile automation and web3 executions.

 ### Features
 - support most of the evm compatible chains